 Star Trek: Voyager essentially functioned as the fourth season of the Original Series.

-The Star Trek Voyager is relatively smaller than either Picard’s or Kirk’s starships.
+The Star Trek Voyager is smaller than Picard's or Kirk's starships.
 Voyager could only accommodate 150 crews.

 12. Star Trek: Lower Decks (2380)